TusharRahangdale17/Netflix-Prediction_Model/README.md

-The Netflix Prediction Model is a data-driven project aimed at enhancing the user experience on the Netflix platform.
+  ##The Netflix Prediction Model
+  A data-driven project aimed at enhancing the user experience on the Netflix platform.
 Leveraging machine learning techniques, this model predicts user preferences and generates personalized recommendations based on their viewing history.

 ## Features